-One island filled with museums from the days when the very idea of museums was formed.
+The Museumsinsel (Museum Island) in Berlin is an island with museums.
+They date from when the very idea of museums was formed.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.